Associative idempotent nondecreasing functions are reducible: Further remarks

 \end{conj}

 The 'if' part of the statement is clear.
-In the case when $X=\mathbb{R}$ we note that if Conjecture \ref{conj1} holds, then such an $F$ must be automatically continuous, since every monotone bijection on an interval is continuous.
+We note that if Conjecture \ref{conj1} holds for $X=\mathbb{R}$, then such an $F$ must be automatically continuous, since every monotone bijection on an interval is continuous.